mnieber/skandha/README.md

 put reusable behaviours on top of your existing data-structures.
 The difference to a more standard approach can feel overwhelming, but it's important to point out the beneficial side effect of separating concerns in a clear and understandable way.
 We could add a `Editing` facet to our code and install a policy that says that changing the highlight disables editing.
-Since we have a container that contains `Editing` and `Highlight` facets we can call `editing.setEnabled(false)` in the `cbs.highlightItem()` callback to achieve this.
-Notably, we will not be tempted to put editing-specific code directly in the highlight function (that would obviously be mixing concerns).
+By using facets, we will not be tempted to put editing-specific code directly in the highlight function (that would obviously be mixing concerns).

 In my experience, using SkandhaJS leads to code reuse and improved structure.
 On top of that, it offers a good debugging experience (yes, you will still have to debug) by logging all changes in the container.
 Finally,